GuitarML/GuitarLSTM/README.md

 which requires about 8GB of RAM.
 Increasing this setting will improve training accuracy, but the size of the preprocessed wav data in RAM will increase as well.

+You can also use the "--split_data" parameter with train.py to train the same model on separate sections of the data.
+This will reduce RAM usage while still allowing a high input_size setting.
+For example, "--split_data=5" would split the data into 5 sections, and train each section separately.
+The default is 1, or no splitting.

 Adding a custom dataloader would reduce RAM usage at the cost of training speed, and will be a focus of future work.